tremorlabs/tremor-npm/README.md

 ## Community and Contribution

-We are always looking for new ideas or other ways to improve Tremor.
+We are always looking for new ideas or other ways to improve Tremor NPM.
 If you have developed anything cool or found a bug, send us a pull request.
-Check out our Contributor License Agreement [here](https://www.tremor.so/contributors).
+Check out our Contributor License Agreement [here](https://tremor.so/contributors).

 ## License